brooth/far.vim/README.md

 ## Troubleshooting

 #### Recommented Setting
-You can add he following settings to your vim configuration:
+You can add the following settings to your vim configuration:

 ```vim
 set lazyredraw            " improve scrolling performance when navigating through large results